-My first experience with poi was in Hawaii when I visited the island of Kawaii.
+My first experience with poi was in Hawaii when I visited the island of Kauai.
 It was one of those situations where you step back and take a look at your life and say, if I don’t do this now, I’ll never do it because something will always happen to prevent me from going.
-So, I chose Kawaii because it was about average size and seemed like it would be easy to drive around and find my way.
+So, I chose Kauai because it was about average size and seemed like it would be easy to drive around and find my way.
 Im so glad I did because I fell completely in love.
 I’ve never been so calm, so at peace than I was when I was on the island.
 There was every kind of terrain you could think of and the islanders were nicer than the tourists 🙄.

 So, being that I’m a total planner, I had this whole trip planned out from beginning to end and booked everything in advance.
 I went on an amazing hike through the area where they shot Jurassic Park and found a hidden waterfall, we ate wild raspberries, and collected beads from plants along the trail.
 The tour guide and I spent a lot of the time chit-chatting and she was telling me about the poverty situation on the islands.
 She explained to me that poi is a staple in most homes because its cheap.
 Although I had seen the purple paste in pictures before, I had never tried it.

 One day, I was at the mini mall near my hotel and got hungry.
 I stopped at a little outdoor kitchen and got a dish of a local favorite, poi topped with lomi lomi.
 I was completely intrigued and ready to try it.
 Though I am not a big fish eater, this fish was uncooked, similar to sushi.
 So, I dove right in.
 I melted.
 It was so simple, yet so amazing to me.
 When I attended the luau a few days later, I knew exactly what it was and how to eat it.
 I love it so much, I make it at home any time I have a luau themed party or just want something light.
 You can find taro roots in your local Asian market.